alarm-redist/fifty-states/analyses/TN_cd_2020/doc_TN_cd_2020.md

 Therefore, to enforce some county splitting avoidance, we took 20 largest cities in Tennessee (each with a population of at least 40,000) and concatenated them with counties so that these "pseudo-counties" were smaller units of geography that delineated major cities as well as counties.
 We then allowed the simulation to split at most 9 - 1 number of these pseudo-counties.

-We enforce a maximum population deviation of roughly 2.7%, which is what the enacted 2020 plan does.
+We enforce a maximum population deviation of 0.5 percent.

 ## Data Sources
 Data for Tennessee comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

-As of 2022-02-02, the 2022 plans have reached the Governor's desk but are not signed.
-The plots now show 2010 enacted.
+The 2022 boundary comes from the [American Redistricting Project](https://thearp.org).

 ## Pre-processing Notes
 See pseudo-county definition above.